-- Residents assume all liability for damage or claims that result from their own negligence as well as any negligence of their guests.
+- Residents assume any and all liability for damage or claims that result from their own negligence as well as any negligence of their guests.

 - Residents are liable for any damage and/or loss to a room, its furnishings, or any other part of the residence hall.